Get AI SEO for FREE.

 Array in Custom Schema Generator

-Once done, click the Save button to save your changes.
+Once you’re done, click the Save button to save your changes.
 Rank Math’s Custom Schema Generator will automatically add it as an array in the Schema code.
-You can check the code validation, too, and confirm the same.
+You can also check and confirm the code validation.

 code validation